Is your New Year's resolution to finally dig into your Irish roots? Check out these helpful tips to help get the ball rolling!

+But first, determine what your roadblocks may be.
 Let’s go through a few common problems you may encounter while exploring your Irish roots.

 - Genealogical records never existed or have been destroyed.
 Maybe there are gaps in official state or church records.
 Maybe a time of upheaval led to the loss or destruction of records.
 These problems get worse the further back you go in history.
 In the Middle Ages, you’ll likely run into considerable challenges locating your ancestors unless they were literal royalty, or at least prominent aristocrats or authorities.

 - You can’t find any relevant records.
 You’ve tried a few Google searches or run an ancestor’s name through a genealogical database, but nothing good has turned up.
 You’re overwhelmed by the sheer amount of resources and information out there and aren’t sure how to undertake an organized research agenda.

 - You’ve got some crucial information wrong.
 Perhaps you go looking for your great-grandparents in County Cork when really they hailed from County Kerry.
 Or all you know is “Ireland,” rather than a precise county or town.
 Or you’ve searched for a specific ancestor by name without finding any results, but you haven’t tried searching common spelling variations of the name.

 In many cases, identifying the precise source of your difficulties is the first step to resolving them!
 Try to put your finger on what, exactly, you are trying to learn or discover.

 Many people run into issues because they have extremely foggy notions of what they hope to discover.
 “I want to learn more about my family.”
 Great … but what does that mean?